Republic of Ireland Golf Tours

 The setting and views are stunning, and the golf course layout is superb, with many holes bordering Barrow Beach.

 Our advice would be to select the best tees to suit your ability and the wind speed.
-This course needs to be enjoyed, and from the back boxes - when there is more than a breeze coming in off the Atlantic - it is a real challenge even for low-handicap golfers.
+This course needs to be enjoyed, and from the back boxes when there is more than a breeze coming in off the Atlantic, it is a real challenge even for low-handicap golfers.

 The back nine feels like playing a different course from the front nine.
 The dunes are huge, and the routing between them is fabulous, with some big carries to plateau greens - but this is immense fun.